-A. All visual arts categories will be judged by our Visual Arts Panel.
+A. All visual arts categories will be judged by our Visual Arts Panel on Sunday 15 March prior to the award presentation at 4pm.
 The Panel is made up of industry professionals, including artists and arts workers.
 Due to the smaller nature of the creative writing category, all entries will be judged by one literary industry professional.

 The guidelines for judging: